Living Colour: Mainstream success (1986–1991)

-In 1986 a stable lineup was formed, consisting of vocalist/actor Corey Glover, guitarist Vernon Reid, bassist Muzz Skillings, and drummer Will Calhoun (who had graduated with honors from Berklee College of Music).
+In 1986 a stable lineup was formed, consisting of vocalist/actor Corey Glover, guitarist Vernon Reid, bassist Muzz Skillings, and drummer Will Calhoun.
 After hiring managers Jim Grant and Roger Cramer, the band hired prodigy lighting designer Andy Elias in November 1986 to strengthen their live shows with explosive visual productions.
-Soon after, the band became experienced at touring and performed regular gigs at the club CBGB.
-Around this time, their career also benefited from English Rolling Stones singer Mick Jagger's involvement; Jagger was aware of Living Colour from working with bassist Doug Wimbish, and after going to see the band live at CBGBs, he went on to produce two of their demos; his 'endorsement' encouraged Epic Records to sign Living Colour.
+The band became experienced at touring and performed regular gigs at the club CBGB.
+Around this time, their career also benefited from Rolling Stones singer Mick Jagger's involvement.
+Jagger's interest in Living Colour was piqued when Vernon Reid auditioned for the album Primitive Cool; Jagger then arranged to see them live at CBGBs.
+Jagger went on to produce two of their demos.
+His endorsement encouraged major record labels to renew their interest in Living Colour, resulting in a recording contract with Epic Records.
 Interviewed in 2018, Vernon Reid looked back on the deal as a bittersweet triumph; "We had to get the co-sign from a person who literally embodied what rock 'n' roll is, the fact that he had to come see us, and dig us, for us to get at the back of the line is crazy."

-Vivid, released on May 3, 1988, gathered sales momentum when later that year, MTV began playing the video for "Cult of Personality".
-The album reached #6 on the U.S. Billboard 200 chart.
+Vivid, released on May 3, 1988, gathered sales momentum when, later that year, MTV began playing the video for "Cult of Personality".
+The album reached No. 6 on the U.S. Billboard 200 chart.
 On April 1, 1989, the band performed on NBC's Saturday Night Live.
 Four months later, the band gained further exposure as an opening act, along with Guns N' Roses, for The Rolling Stones' Steel Wheels/Urban Jungle Tour.

-In 1990 the band's second full-length album, Time's Up, featured songs in numerous musical contexts; jazz fusion, punk rock, Delta blues, hip hop (cameos by Queen Latifah and Doug E. Fresh), funk, thrash metal, jive, and hints of electronica were all represented.
-The album reached #13 on the Billboard 200, and won a Grammy Award for Best Hard Rock Performance.
+In 1990, the band's second album, Time's Up, featured songs in a variety of musical contexts; jazz fusion, punk rock, Delta blues, hip hop (cameos by Queen Latifah and Doug E. Fresh), funk, thrash metal, jive, and hints of electronica were all represented.
+The album reached No. 13 on the Billboard 200, and won a Grammy Award for Best Hard Rock Performance.
 Other guests included Maceo Parker and Little Richard.
+The title track was "inspired" by pioneer punk group Bad Brains, Vernon Reid said in 2025 during a performance on NPR's Tiny Desk Concerts, with Corey Glover joking that "we stole it (the song) from them."

 In 1991, Living Colour joined the inaugural Lollapalooza tour, and released an EP of outtakes entitled Biscuits.

 Second lineup and breakup (1992–1995)

 In 1992, Skillings left the band and was replaced by Doug Wimbish.
-This new lineup released their third full-length album, Stain, in March 1993.
-The album reached #26 in the U.S., a further drop since its debut.
+This new lineup released their third album, Stain, in March 1993.
+The album reached No. 26 in the U.S., a further drop since its debut.
 Despite retaining their strong fan base, Living Colour disbanded in January 1995 after failing to settle on common musical goals during their fourth studio album sessions.
 Four of these tracks were included on the compilation Pride.
 Following the breakup, individual band members released a variety of solo efforts.